Aliases for CD53 Gene

 External Ids for CD53 Gene

 The protein encoded by this gene is a member of the transmembrane 4 superfamily, also known as the tetraspanin family.
 Most of these members are cell-surface proteins that are characterized by the presence of four hydrophobic domains.
 The proteins mediate signal transduction events that play a role in the regulation of cell development, activation, growth and motility.
 This encoded protein is a cell surface glycoprotein that is known to complex with integrins.
 It contributes to the transduction of CD2-generated signals in T cells and natural killer cells and has been suggested to play a role in growth regulation.
 Familial deficiency of this gene has been linked to an immunodeficiency associated with recurrent infectious diseases caused by bacteria, fungi and viruses.
-Alternative splicing results in multiple transcript variants encoding the same protein. [provided by RefSeq, Jul 2008]
+Alternative splicing results in multiple transcript variants. [provided by RefSeq, Mar 2016]

 GeneCards Summary for CD53 Gene